King's College, Cambridge: Student life

-King's has its own student unions, both for undergraduates (King's College Student Union or KCSU) and for graduates (King's College Graduate Society or KCGS).
+King's has its own student unions, both for undergraduates (King's College Student Union or KCSU) and for graduates (King's College Graduate Union or KCGU).
 Students at King's have used both organisations to assist in the decision-making processes in the college itself and the university.
 The college students have a reputation for radical political activity going back to the late 1960s, and the college has not infrequently been the centre of demonstrations, rent strikes and so forth, sparked by political events.

 There are a number of rooms around college which students can book out to hold society events.
 Societies who commonly do this include King's Politics, The Turing Maths Society, The History Society, The Marxist Society, Keynes Economics Society and King's Feminist Society.

 The main bar at King's is the site of many social events, open mic nights, and informal meetings and debates between students, whilst a venue known as the Bunker (formerly the Cellar), a second bar in a basement of the college, acts occasionally as a music or dance-night venue and most recently the set for a King's Drama productions including Sartre's No Exit and a series of monologue showcase events.
 Even more recently, the Bunker has been used by the King's Electronic Music Society, allowing students to learn how to DJ.

 Whereas many Cambridge colleges celebrate May Week with a May Ball (which actually falls in June), since the early 1980s King's has instead held a June Event (an informal version of a May Ball with fancy dress) known as The King's Affair.
 This takes place annually on the Wednesday night of May Week (usually around 20 June), and is attended by around 1,500 students, occupying the Front Court, bar, Hall and Chapel.
-Past performers have included The Stranglers, Fatboy Slim, Noah and the Whale and, in 2009, Clean Bandit.
-There are also large student-run College parties at the end of each term known as Mingles.
+Past performers have included the Stranglers, Fatboy Slim, Noah and the Whale and, in 2009, Clean Bandit.
+There are also large student-run college parties at the end of each term known as Mingles.

 Sports

 King's has a number of competitive and casual sports clubs.
 King's College Boat Club has the largest active membership of any club in King's.
 In 2013 the first men's boat qualified to race in the Temple Challenge Cup at the Henley Royal Regatta.
-After several years of poor performances, the boat has returned to a definitive mid-table position in the first division of the Lent and May Bumps, with blades being awarded in Lent 2019.
+After several years of poor performances, the boat club has returned to success in the Lent and May Bumps, with blades being awarded four times in 2023, including twice to the first women's VIII.
 Another major club is the King's Mountaineering and Kayaking Association, which has a fleet of kayaks for use on the River Cam (which runs through the college) and regularly runs climbing, walking and kayaking trips for students of the college during university vacations.
 Its rugby team is joint with Corpus Christi and Clare colleges and consequently known as CCK.
 Its historic crest is the hallowed Elephant of Wisdom.